lkodinsson/MARS/Core_Rules/Character_Features.md

 If you have taken an action and success is not guaranteed, you will need to make a *skill check*.
 You will roll your skill and associated primary stat together and compare the result to a *difficulty value* determined secretly by the Game Master.
 The result of any skill check is determined by its relationship to the difficulty value.
 This can result in varying degrees of success or failure.
 For example: you attempt to leap over a large pit.
 This requires an athletics check, which is associated with your strength stat.
 If you have a strength of r12, and an athletics of r4, you will roll r16.
 If you were not trained in athletics you would still at least roll your strength of r12.

 Given a roll against any difficulty value, there are multiple possible outcomes: *failure*, *graze*, *success*, or *critical success*.
-When you match or exceed the difficulty, you succeed.
+When you match or exceed the difficulty value, you succeed.
 Other outcomes depend on how far away you are from the difficulty value.
-Rolling at least 7 above the difficulty value is a critical success.
-Rolling below the difficulty is a graze, unless you roll at least 7 below the difficulty, which is a fail.
+Rolling 10 or more above the difficulty value is a critical success.
+Rolling below the difficulty is a graze, unless you roll 5 or less below the difficulty, which is a fail.
 The exact nature of a graze is determined by context and the Game Master: sometimes it is a success with a cost, or a failure with a positive benefit.

-Some circumstances may require a contest between two sources, such as an attacker against a defender.
-These are called *opposed checks* as both sides are comparing their skills.
-In cases where one is simply creating a difficulty value for the other, all things function as normal.
+Typically when characters interact, one is rolling to set the difficult value for the other.
+These two values then create the comparison allowing for varying degrees of successs.
 For example: A character attacks another and the defender rolls deflection to defend.
 If the attacker succeeds, they deal full damage, but on a graze they deal half damage.

-For other types of opposed checks where only one side can win (such as an arm wrestling contest), any comparisons that result in anything other than a tie will determine one winner and one loser.
-Grazes are not possible in this type of opposed check.
+In other circumstances where two characters are making a comparison of the same skill, those characters will instead need to make *opposed checks*.
+The results of an opposed check basically only have success or failure for the opposing characters, with the exception of ties.
+Grazes are not possible in opposed checks.
+For example: two characters want to compare physical ability and engage in an arm wrestling contest.
+They will both make athletics checks, with the character rolling highest winning the arm wrestle.

 #### Challenge Difficulty